 Our Top Three Picks

-Jensen C8R Vintage Ceramic 8-inch – Our Top Pick
+Jensen C8R Vintage Ceramic 8-Inch – Our Top Pick

 The powerful mids take distortion very well.
 We tried going all the way with our crunch and fuzz effects and heard no stray sounds, preserving note definition and low noise with even the most extreme genres.
-We were not expecting such a small speaker to perform this well with metal and hard rock.
+We weren’t expecting such a small speaker to perform this well with metal and hard rock.

-Celestion Eight 15 8-inch – Best Budget Option
+Celestion Eight 15 8-Inch – Best Budget Option

 The Celestion Eight 15 is a great budget option if you are looking for a bonafide 8-inch speaker.
 Our tests showed some similarities to the stock speakers from the Fender Champ.
 So it could even work as a fantastic replacement speaker for this great practice amp.

 The Eight 15 has a blend of balanced mids and bottom end, with a prominent high-end.
 Our tests indicated the speaker is mostly neutral, though it may have a slight high-end bias.
-The frequency response graph corresponds to our results, indicating a more or less flat response, with a slight boost to the higher frequencies above 8kHz.
+The frequency-response graph corresponds to our results, indicating a more or less flat response, with a slight boost to the higher frequencies above 8kHz.